mattslight/abookforlife/abookforlife.md

 Whilst this book is not about the authors, it is entirely about the authors, giving us a sense of satisfaction and perhaps most importantly keeping us from finding less productive ways of otherwise entertaining ourselves.
 It is only through giving these ideas (or rather passing them on) that we get to keep them.

 These ideas belong to no-one, certainly not to us, if by chance you find them useful share them freely.
 The thoughts have been handed from person to person, hopefully gaining wisdom and refinement through each passing of minds.
 Do not then let these ideas settle, lest they sit and fester – break them apart and improve on them whenever you can.
-It is the hope that the ideas come from as many cultures past and present as possible, but it would be foolish not to concede that many stones have been left unturned.
+It is the hope that ideas come from as many cultures past and present as possible, but it would be foolish to think that many stones have been left unturned.
 If you take this book onboard, you are encouraged to seek out as many new ideas from as many people as possible both dead and alive.
-Keeping in mind (historical) context and that it is only ever the present moment that we have with us now.
+Keeping in mind context, especially situation and historical, and that it is only ever the present moment that we have with us now.

 Undoubtedly religion has had as much influence on these words as science.
 Before you dismiss any ideas out of hand, try to see where the message has come from and the context in which it was born.
 Decide for yourself what is useful to you and what is not.
 Listen to what people of religion have to say, see how you might use their spiritual messages to better understand yourself and the world around you.
 Take on board the learnings from science and engineering and build new ideas upon them.
 Trust in people who have more experience and wisdom than you, and do not take everything at face value.
 We hope you'll find threads of thought here from many walks of life – as many as could be assessed by the authors in a lifetime.
 The beauty of words passed through time is that the knowledge conveyed is greater than any individual could otherwise hope to discover in a single lifetime.
 If these ideas resonate with you and not with other people, then seek out ways of shaping these messages so that the concepts may be heard.

 Challenge everything in this book and take nothing for granted.
 Do your best to respect all ideas from all people.
 Remember that the words written on this page or any other are from a snapshot in time, allow them to evolve and retain the sentiments – especially of love, tolerance, kindness and compassion.
 Speak with as many people as possible.
 Listen to them and hear their words.
 Look for similarities in your own experiences and set differences aside.
 Seek everywhere and you will find.
 Split wood and turn every stone to get to the core of an idea.
 Just as passionately as you look, know when to stop searching, turn your focus to the world around you or settle inwardly and go about living your life.
 Seek peace and serenity, and find calm in not knowing.
 The answer to a given question may come when you least expect.
-The question may need refining.
-Or the answer may simply not exist…
+The question may need refining; Or the answer may simply not exist…

-#### A few words about this Book
+### A few words about this Book

 The first parts of this book on truth and belief are awkward and perhaps do not fit with the rest of the ideas.
-It is thought though, that by reminding ourselves that the fundamental concepts of *truth* and *belief* can be challenged then everything else on which they are built can also be.
+We think that by reminding ourselves that the fundamental concepts of *'truth'* and *'belief'* can be challenged, then everything else on which they are built may also be.
+The chapter on *Action* serves as a reminder to practice – not simly talk about all the ideas in this book.

 *The Cost of Living*, the shortest chapter and at the outset seemingly disconnected from the rest of the writings is designed to highlight the futility of entirely materialistic pursuits.
 We live in an age where capitalism has dominated cultural development for a long time.
 For those of us who have escaped living in a capitalist orientated society the impacts of it will surely still be felt, whether through colonialism, trade, tourism or globalisation.
-Most of us have direct experience with business, commerce or promotion of goods and services in one way or another.
-To disregards the cost of anything would be to ignore foundational roots in our global society.
+Most of us have direct experience with business, commerce or promotion in one way or another.
+To disregard the cost of anything would be to ignore foundational roots in our global society.
 It is the goal then to bring forward these ideas and to show a duality in the way of thinking about the cost of living.
+There is a more subtle point here that is worth highlightning which is that any socio-economic arrangement is built upon the hearts and minds of people.
+It was once said that socialism is the perceived stepping stone to an  ideal way of life and a required evolution of capitalism – but look at history and see how much influence greed and self-seeking have on these structures.
+Wouldn't lives that are free of greed, self-seeking and acting through fear be an improvement now?
+Before we influence the thoughts, aspirations and ideas of others can we not start with looking at ourselves?

+Some foundations are laid in the two chapters on *Emotions*, with them ultimately leading into the core of the book on *Ego* where we come to understand who we are, our limits and how we may escape them.
 The chapters on *Working with Others* and *Taking Care of Yourself*, are designed to build on the concept of balance introduced in *Self Awareness*.
 Balance is essential for stability in anything we do.
 Just as an engineer builds a skyscraper starting with a stable platform, drilling concrete deep below the surface, we are more steady with greater inner personal balance – ideally that which roots itself down within the soul.

 The later chapters *Practical daily life* and *Dealing with…* are designed as pragmatic guides, introducing concepts that perhaps are not taught at school or learned in other walks of life.
-It may be unwise to expect practical guides to answer every question you have, and perhaps you will find they are of little or no application.
+It may be unwise to expect practical guides to answer every question you have, and perhaps you will find they are of little value or no personal application.
 In that case I encourage you to update the sections and pass these ideas on to be of greater help to more people in a wider variety of situations.
 It may not be possible to cover every situation.
-It may be more desirable to reduce the number of words in this book to make it more accessible to more people.
+It may be more desirable to reduce the number of words in this book and to simplify the language to make it more accessible to more people.
 Feel free to remove or add parts of this book as you see fit but let your decision be guided by usefulness and practicality to yourself and to others rather than by ambition.

+We would like these ideas to be as accessible to children as they are to adults, but we sense that children have little need for these words.
+These ideas are mainly formed by adults looking to make sense of the sea of thoughts formed in their heads over years of living.
+Children follow their intuition and probably have no need for a lot of what is written here.
+Watch young children play and see if they outcast any member or harbour long-term resentments.
+Don't they welcome each other with open arms and enthusiasm?
+Watch and you will see for yourself that children see past gender, social status, creed and culture.
+They play together freely, express their emotions quite clearly and wear their hearts on their sleeves.
+Learn as much as you can about yourself by observing carefully how children play, learn and communicate.

 If you receive one message from this book let it be the idea to remain open-minded.
 Open your heart and clear your head, receive new ideas and remain forever optimistic in your outlook.
 Show everybody love and respect, especially to those who have made up their mind or seem set in their ways.
-Refer if necessary to the chapter '*==The Golden Rule & Self-seeking==*' and remind yourself of what is important – expect to receive that which you give out.
+Refer if necessary to the chapter '*Treating Others*' and remind yourself of what is important – expect to receive that which you give out.
 It will only be through giving that you receive.
 Accept the things you can not change, have the courage to change the things you can and seek the wisdom to know the difference.

-==*What is the idea here to refer to that section?* What has happened to the section on the Golden Rule - should it be included or not and how is this related to the section on Self-seeking?
-Where is greed / self-seeking talked about?==
+>  *What is the idea here to refer to that section?* What has happened to the section on the Golden Rule - should it be included or not and how is this related to the section on Self-seeking?
+Where is greed / self-seeking talked about?

-## 1. Truth, Belief and Open-mindedness (2172)
+## 1. Truth, Belief and Open-mindedness

-*When we make a decision or put our belief into something we close our minds off to the alternate possibilities.
+When we make a decision or put our belief into something we close our minds off to the alternate possibilities.
 To believe the sun will always shine is to suppose that the opposite will never be true.
-Does a newborn anticipate the sudden darkness of night?*
+Does a newborn anticipate the sudden darkness of night?

 ### First, A point about Language